Umashankar-543/HealthyAP/README.md

 ## Features and Functionalities 😃

 - Interactive and responsive UI.
-- Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
 - Has collection of many web pages including Home, About Us, categories, health topics and health related information etc.
 - User can know about health information through this website.